 The first and most important rule in parenting is to do what feels right for you, your baby, and your family.

-It seems to me that you had a great system that worked very well for you an baby!
+It seems to me that you had a great system that worked very well for you and your baby!

-Doctors are supposed to be people we always trust to know best, but that is simply not the case, especially when it comes to breastfeeding and parenting.
+Doctors are supposed to be people we always trust to know best, but that is not the case, especially regarding breastfeeding and parenting.

 You can NOT spoil a newborn.
-By responding to baby's cues, you are teaching them to trust you and to care for them.
+Responding to your baby's cues teaches them to trust you.

 Follow your instincts.
-Ignore your doctor, who is NOT a specialist in breastfeeding and is giving you the standard for FORMULA fed babies.
-It may be hard, but your baby will thank you.
+Ignore your doctor, who is NOT a specialist in breastfeeding and is giving you the standard for FORMULA-fed babies.
+It may be challenging, but your baby will thank you.

-My son is seven weeks old, and every evening about five all he wants to do is nurse until about 11.
+My son is seven weeks old, and every evening at about five, he wants to nurse until about 11.

 He spends 10-15 minutes on each side eating and then comfort nurses for about 30 minutes on the last side.

 Then he will take a 10-minute break.
-During eating time, I can hear a good suck-swallow rhythm, but during comfort nursing, his suck is weaker with no or little swallowing.
+During eating time, I can hear a good suck-swallow rhythm, but his suck is weaker during comfort nursing with little or no swallowing.

-It is overwhelming as Dad can hardly spend any time with him and I am the only one who can comfort him.
+It is overwhelming as Dad can hardly spend time with him, and I am the only one who can comfort him.